 Basic Parts of a Firearm

 Although firearms have changed a great deal since they were first invented, the terms used for their parts have changed very little.
-All modern firearms have three basic groups of parts.
+All modern firearms have three basic groups of parts: action, stock, and barrel.

-Action: The action is the heart of the firearm—the moving parts that load, fire, and eject the shells or cartridges.
+Action: The action is the heart of the firearm—the moving parts that load and fire the ammunition and eject the shells or cartridges.
 Several types of actions are used in modern firearms.
 Muzzleloaders have locks instead of actions.